 Ever since I discovered that water fountains are one of the germiest places in airports, I’ve been inclined to avoid them.
 In the past, the alternative to a water-fountain refill is usually an absurdly expensive bottle of Fiji.
 But an increasingly large number of airports is now offering hydration stations where you can fill up reusable water bottles via automatic hands-free sensors.
 San Francisco International, Chicago O’Hare, London Heathrow, and Atlanta Hartsfield-Jackson are among the many major airports that offer this perk.

 Why sit at the gate when you could see something new instead?
 Several airports offer complimentary tours for travelers passing through.
-There are free tours of Singapore that operate out of Changi Airport, and travelers stopping in Seoul’s Incheon International Airport can hop aboard one of a variety of tours to temples, markets, or even a cave.
-Additionally, Turkish Airlines offers free Istanbul tours for flyers stopping in Istanbul Ataturk Airport, but you must be traveling on that airline to be eligible.
+There are free tours of Singapore that operate out of Changi Airport (temporarily suspended due to COVID), and travelers stopping in Seoul’s Incheon International Airport can hop aboard one of a variety of tours to temples, markets, or even a cave.
+Additionally, Turkish Airlines offers free Istanbul tours for flyers stopping in Istanbul Ataturk Airport (temporarily suspended due to COVID), but you must be traveling on that airline to be eligible.

 You don’t necessarily have to shell out full price at the airport bookstore in order to find something good to read during your layover or on your flight.
 Several airports have installed libraries where you can borrow a book or drop off one you’ve just finished.
 Helsinki Airport offers a book swap point in its Kainuu Lounge, while Tallinn Airport has a library that “operates purely on trust,” with passengers expected to return borrowed books on their return flight or “some other time.”
 Amsterdam Schiphol also has a library, complete with books, iPads, and cozy seating areas.